 Fall applicants who wish to be considered for assistantships or fellowships should submit an application and all supporting materials by January 15th of that year.
 All programs set their own individuals application deadlines, so please check the program website or with the graduate coordinator.

 - The application (including personal essay) and fee are received and processed by a member of our admissions team

-- Once the application and fee is received, the program coordinators receive materials through our electronic document imaging system within 7 business days of us receiving them
+- Once the application and fee is received, the program coordinators receive materials within 7 business days

 - The reviewing committee for your program will review your file and make an admission recommendation.

 - Once the final review is complete, the team will send out the official decision to you via your Applicant .

 Things to Keep in Mind

 Please allow 3-4 weeks for credentials to be received and for the processing of your application.
 This time frame may be shorter if you submit a complete application and possibly longer during peak application periods (December – February).

 Materials submitted become the property of the University and are not returned to the applicant.

 Submitting Multiple Applications